-MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data.
-However, it is important to consider a variety of factors when examining trends over time using MEPS.
-Statistical significance tests should be conducted to assess the likelihood that observed trends may be attributable to sampling variation.
+MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, there are a variety of methodological and statistical considerations when examining trends over time using MEPS.
+Tests of statistical significance should be conducted to assess the likelihood that observed trends may be attributable to sampling variation.
 The length of time being analyzed should also be considered.
 In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.

 With respect to methodological considerations, in 2013 MEPS introduced an effort to obtain more complete information about health care utilization from MEPS respondents with full implementation in 2014.
-This effort likely resulted in improved data quality and a reduction in underreporting in FY 2014 and could have some modest impact on analyses involving trends in utilization across years.
+This effort likely resulted in improved data quality and a reduction in underreporting starting in FY 2014 and could have some modest impact on analyses involving trends in utilization across years.